 The City generates hydroelectric power at its Hetch Hetchy facilities in Tuolumne County.
 The City uses this power to meet its municipal electric power needs, including MUNI and the airport, and those of other public entities, such as the San Francisco Unified School District.
 The City sells some Hetch Hetchy electric power to the Modesto and Turlock irrigation districts.
-The City does not sell electric power to San Francisco residents and businesses.
+The City generally does not sell electric power to San Francisco residents and businesses.

-The City's Public Utilities Commission (PUC) oversees the City's electric power and water utilities.
-A state-regulated private company, Pacific Gas & Electric (PG&E), sells electric power to San Francisco residents and businesses.
+The City's Public Utilities Commission (PUC) operates the City's electric power and water utilities.
+A state-regulated private company, the Pacific Gas & Electric Company (PG&E), is the primary provider of electric power to San Francisco residents and businesses.